Theme & Learning Community Housing

 The Hill

-This residence option is for freshmen Computer Science, Data Science, Geospatial Analysis, Mathematics, and Software Engineering Majors.
+This residence option is for Computer Science, Data Science, Geospatial Analysis, Mathematics, and Software Engineering Majors.
 Residents will share living spaces and experience special programmatic activities focused around their majors that support the courses they are enrolled in.

 For more information visit representingrealities.humboldt.edu